-The Database is designed to be a research resource government officials. for lawmakers, academics, and other interested parties.
+The Database is designed to be a research resource for government officials, lawmakers, academics, and other interested parties.
 As previously mentioned, it is also intended to facilitate the exchange of information.
 It may furthermore provide a useful resource for identifying and analysing trends and tracking State practice in IHL national implementation.